sebastian-lenz/craft-chunked-uploads/README.md

 # Chunked File Uploads for Craft CMS

-This plugin enables chunked file uploads in the control  panel of the Craft CMS.
-It allows users to upload files being larger then the file upload limit given by your web server.
+This plugin enables chunked file uploads across your whole application.

+In particular, this plugin supports uploading chunks to an AWS bucket with a multipart upload.

+The core of the plugin is derived from the `sebastianlenz/craft-chunked-uploads` plugin.
+Features such as image transformation, per folder file sizes, and user interfaces are removed.

 ## Requirements